 Extrinsic motivation refers to doing something not for its inherent enjoyment, but for a separable outcome, such as receiving rewards or avoiding punishment.
 Very often, we do things not because we enjoy them, but because they are necessary or we want to obtain something else.
 When this happens, we are extrinsically motivated to do so.

 Motivation is the underlying reasons, drives, and desires that give rise to human behavior.
 It stimulates us to take action to reach our goals.

 People take action for different reasons.
-Psychologists categorize motivation into two types: intrinsic motivation and extrinsic motivation.
+Psychologists have found two different types of motivation: intrinsic motivation and extrinsic motivation.

 Examples of Extrinsic Motivation

 There are many examples of extrinsic motivation around us.

 - A student studies to please the parents.

 - A child does chores to get an allowance.

 - Workers put in overtime to earn a bonus.